 As rapid city growth continued after 1967, Coppell Middle School was located on the same site as Coppell High School.
 Coppell Middle School East was added in 1986.
 Coppell High School moved to its present location in 1989, allowing Coppell Middle School West to take over its present location.
 Starting in 1983, Coppell added elementary schools until there were ten (the Lee Elementary site was re-purposed in 2008), and Coppell Middle School North, built in 1998, brought the number of middle schools to three.

 In 2008, Coppell opened its second high school, New Tech High @ Coppell, with two grade levels, ninth and tenth, with 275 students.
 This twenty-first century choice high school was founded on the concept of collaborative and project-based learning and was the forty-second New Tech High academic community of its kind in the entire nation.

 Student growth in the district averaged over 16% from the mid-1980s.
-Today, as the largest employer in Coppell, with over 1200 employees, Coppell ISD has fifteen campuses serving nearly 11,000 students in grades K-12, including nine at the elementary level, three middle schools, two high schools, and an alternative campus.
+Today, as the largest employer in Coppell, with over 1200 employees, Coppell ISD has sixteen campuses serving over 11,000 students in grades K-12, including ten at the elementary level, three middle schools, two high schools, and an alternative campus.

 Current and past school campuses include the following:

 (Special thanks to Wheelice "Pete" Wilson, Jr. and the Coppell Historical Society for their early timeline contributions.)